-Santa has the magical ability to be in several places at once, but often for only a few hours.
+Santa has the magical ability to be in several places at once, but often for only a few hours at a time.

 To help you pin down St. Nick, here's a sample of fun venues where he will appear on a regular basis throughout the holiday season.
-Remember, though, that Santa sometimes has to take a break for milk and cookies, so build a little extra time into your schedule.
-And while some winter wonderlands are still open after Christmas, Santa returns to the North Pole on Christmas Eve, December 24.
-For more seasonal month, check out our LI holiday guide for information on dining with Santa, holiday light displays, and more.
+Remember, though, Santa sometimes has to take a break for milk and cookies, so build a little extra time into your schedule.
+And while some winter wonderlands remain open after Christmas, Santa returns to the North Pole on Christmas Eve, December 24.

 Bayville Adventure Park's Winter Wonderland — Bayville

-Tell Santa your secret wish list at Hicks Farms.
+Share your secret wish list with Santa at Hicks Farms.
 Photo courtesy of Hicks Farms

 Hicks Nursery — Westbury

 Santa is present each Monday through Friday from 1 to 4pm, and from 5 to 8pm.
 On Saturdays and Sundays, he jingles on by between 10am and 1pm, and again between 2 and 6pm.
 There are special Santa hours on November 23 between 10am and 1pm, and again from 2 to 6pm.
 You can bring your own camera.
 Kids and grown-ups can enjoy hot beverages and live music while they amble through the nursery on weekends.
 And of course, guests can enjoy the sparkling Christmas displays and holiday greenery free of charge.